 How Much Does CoolTone Cost?

+CoolTone treatments typically start at $750.
+However, there are many ways to save on the overall cost.

-One Cooltone treatment can range from $750 to %1,000. the Your total CoolTone price is determined by the treatment area and the number of treatments required to achieve optimal results.
-You can schedule a complimentary Cooltone consultation at Laser + Skin Institute.
+Your total CoolTone price is determined by the treatment area and the number of treatments required to achieve optimal results.
+You can schedule a complimentary consultation at Laser + Skin Institute.
 During your consultation, you will speak with one of our expert technicians and learn more about the price, treatment options, and how you can customize a plan to help you reach your aesthetic body goals at a price that is right for your budget.

 How Can I Save on CoolTone Prices?